-Greek 10-year yields were 1 basis point lower on the day at 6.12 percent.
+Greek 10-year yields were slightly lower on the day at 6.15 percent.

-Other peripheral euro zone countries are also revelling in borrowing costs that have reached multi-year lows, with markets heartened by Thursday's promise from the European Central Bank that it now unanimously agreed that outright money-printing - or quantitative easing - was an option.
+Other peripheral euro zone countries are also seeing tumbling borrowing costs, with markets heartened by Thursday's comments from the ECB that its policymakers are now unanimously agreed that outright money-printing - or quantitative easing - is an option.

-Portugal, which is set to resume bond auctions this quarter after suspending them after its bailout in 2011, will benefit in particular from any QE programme, say strategists.
+Yields on junk-rated Portuguese bonds dropped 11 bps to 3.87 percent, the lowest since December 2009.
+Portugal is set to resume bond auctions this quarter after suspending them after its bailout in 2011, and will benefit in particular from any QE programme, say strategists.

 "Because Portugal has a relatively small issuance programme, even if the ECB buys a share of bonds in relation to the index, it will have a disproportionate benefit for the country," said Alessandro Tentori, global head of rates strategy at Citi.

 Portugal's 10-year yields were 8 basis points lower on the day a 3.90 percent, a new four-year low.